jadissa/likely.cloud/README.md

 scalable, pro or agnostic somehow filters are instant for each choice/field platform agnostic
-Whatever you share, you see and if you don't share it, you won't see others who do Content must be reviewed prior to publicizing content reviewing is considered prestigious
+Whatever you share, you see online.
+Whatever you cannot see is something you haven't shared.
+Content must be reviewed prior to publicizing content reviewing is considered prestigious